Joan Havelange

 “MOVING IS MURDER” by JOAN HAVELANGE

-MOVING IS MURDER, protagonist Linda Burton is house-sitting for her aunt’s friend in the pretty little town of Glenhaven.
+Linda Burton is house-sitting for her aunt’s friend in the pretty little town of Glenhaven.
 Linda, who has spent her working career in the city, has fallen in love with the pleasant little country village.
 Everyone she has met is so friendly.

 Strolling down the alley one evening in search of Gertrude, a pet cat.
 She hears a voice complaining about burying a body.
 Not completely convinced she heard correctly.
 Linda decides to emulate her heroes.
 Amateur detectives.
+She tries her hand at detecting.
+Unfortunately, Linda puts her trust in the wrong person.

 Can Linda outwit the killer?
 Will her aunt Violet figure out the clues Linda has left?
 And even if Violet does, will it be too late for Linda?
-And will Violet fall into the same trap?”
+And will Violet fall into the same trap?

 Quite the characters!
 Mabel and Violet enthrall and amuse readers through their Excellent Adventures in five best-selling Cozy Mysteries, a series by Joan Havelange.

-During the course of five books so far, protagonists Mabel and Violet take readers on a journey around the world, solving mysteries along the way.
+During the five books so far, protagonists Mabel and Violet take readers on a journey around the world, solving mysteries along the way.
 Joan has traveled to forty different countries, so it is no wonder she can use so many exciting places as a backdrop for “Mabel and Violet’s Excellent Adventures.
 “Travel allows me to take my ladies’ adventures further afield.”

-Joan Havelange, Cozy Mystery Author with her latest book, “MURDER Exit Stage Right.”
+Joan Havelange, Cozy Mystery Author, with her latest book, “MURDER Exit Stage Right.”

 Murder Exit Stage Right by Joan Havelange